haruby365/haruby365.github.io/Source/Gallery/PersonalWorks/220613 Pixiv Celebration 100/_Content.md

-To celebrate reaching 100 followers.
+To celebrate reaching 100 followers in Pixiv.
 Only has released at Pixiv.